sasensi/cordova-ios-angular/README.md

  9. add cordova IOS platform: `cordova platform add ios`
 10. open `platforms/ios/DemoApp.xcodeproj` in XCode (10.1)
 11. run with `IPhone X` simulator
+12. See that routing doesn't work: nothing is rendered below the navigation section (whereas there should be the current page content)

 ## Test with UIWebView
 Follow previous steps but skip `7.` and `8.`.